Hosted Private Cloud: The Compelling Case

 Distribution of responsibilities

-Bold: vendor’s responsibility.
+Pink: vendor’s responsibility.

 Finally, you get to establish custom SLAs precisely tailored to your business needs.
 These go beyond basic uptime, covering crucial metrics like network latency within your private environment and explicit support response times.
 These SLAs are based on the direct performance and availability of your underlying physical infrastructure and hypervisor, meaning your guarantees aren’t tied to proprietary, abstracted virtualization.
 This delivers a more predictable and comprehensive safety net, ensuring required resource allocation and clear support commitments.